 - After drilling, reaming is the process where the hole undergoes correction to a desirable size.

 - A small amount of material is removed in reaming.

-- Job is attached to a chuck.
+- The job is attached to a chuck.
 The job rotates on its own axis.

 - The boring tool is fitted to the tool post.

 - In the boring operation, an already drilled hole is enlarged through relative motion between job and tool.

 - However, boring cannot be done prior to drilling.